AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 For more information, see [targetGlobalSettings()](/help/dev/implement/client-side/atjs/atjs-functions/targetglobalsettings.md).

-Setting `bodyHidingEnabled` to `true` hides the entire page body while the page load request in in progress.
-If you have not enabled the automatic page load request for any reason (data later not ready, for example), it is bes to set this setting to `false`.
+Setting `bodyHidingEnabled` to `true` hides the entire page body while the page load request in progress.
+If you have not enabled the automatic page load request for any reason (data later not ready, for example), it is best to set this setting to `false`.

-If you have disabled bodyHidingEnabled because you do not want to fire APLR and want to fire the page request later, or you do not need flicker handling, you must implement your own flicker handling.
+If you have disabled `bodyHidingEnabled` because you do not want to fire APLR and want to fire the page request later, or you do not need flicker handling, you must implement your own flicker handling.
 You can handle flicker two ways: hiding the sections under test or by showing a throbber on the sections under test.

 **Readings**